Ninjago: Rise of the Snakes: Development

 Brothers Dan and Kevin Hageman, who were the writers for the series from its initial launch until the tenth season, developed the idea for the character of Lloyd.
 Series co-creator Tommy Andreasen stated that Lloyd's story arc as the Green Ninja was conceived immediately after the character was created, although the mystery of the identity of the Green Ninja was built up over the course of ten episodes and finally revealed in the episode titled The Green Ninja.

 Animation

 The animation for the first season was produced at Wil Film ApS in Denmark.
 The season was created with a 22-minute format that would continue until the release of the eleventh season.

 Direction

 The episodes for Rise of the Snakes were directed by Justin J. Murphy, Michael Hegner, Martin Skov, and Peter Hausner.

 Release

 The first episode of the season titled Rise of the Snakes was released on 2 December 2011 on Cartoon Network.
 The subsequent episodes were released throughout the following months until the season finale Day of the Great Devourer, which was released on 11 April 2012.

-Plot

-When Garmadon is spotted in Jamanakai Village, the ninja instead find his son, Lloyd Garmadon, trying to terrorise the villagers.
-Kai discovers a scroll that foretells the prophecy of the Green Ninja, who will rise above the others to defeat a dark lord, and wonder which of them will be the chosen one.
-Lloyd uncovers a tomb containing the Hypnobrai, one of the five Serpentine tribes.
-The tribe's general Slithraa attempts to hypnotize him, but accidentally gives Lloyd control of the tribe.
-Lloyd and the Hypnobrai build a treehouse fortress with the aim of conquering Ninjago, but it is destroyed by the ninja.
-When they return to the Monastery of Spinjitzu, they discover that it has been burned down and find a new home on board Destiny's Bounty.
-At the Hypnobrai tomb, Skales takes control of the tribe and banishes Lloyd from the tomb.
-Seeking revenge, Lloyd uncovers the Fangpyre tomb and makes a deal with the general Fangtom.
-Lloyd and the Fangpyre plan to attack the Hypnobrai, but when the two Serpentine generals meet, they become allies and Lloyd escapes.
-Lloyd opens the Anacondrai tomb and finds Pythor inside, who pretends to befriend him.
-Lloyd is eventually taken into the care of Master Wu on board Destiny's Bounty.